menu

 CIRCLE TIME

 Throughout the theme, crown a different child each day.
 Give him the title of "dream child".
 Determine a specific privilege for each child.
-For example, you may choose to wave the child's obligation to clean up when he is done playing or let him stay with you during naptime.
+For example, you may choose to wave a child's obligation to clean up when he is done playing or let him stay with you during naptime.

 AREA SETUP